Dentures

 Denture treatment process

-- Treatment Planning: Based on the examination results, your dentist will create a personalized treatment plan tailored to your specific needs.
-This plan will outline the type of dentures and any necessary preliminary treatments, such as tooth extractions or gum treatments.
+2. Treatment Plan: Based on your feedback and results from the examination, your dentist will develop an individualized treatment plan.
+This plan will outline the type of dentures they recommend and any necessary preliminary treatments, such as tooth extractions.
+If tooth extractions are required, those will typically be performed first.

 Life with dentures